rohithaug/sudoku-solver/README.md

 ## Thank you

 I hope you found the project useful and interesting.
-Feel free to contact me if you have any queries or suggestions.
+Feel free to fork or download this project for your requirements..

 -- [Rohith S P](https://www.linkedin.com/in/rohithsp/)